ShadowTheAge/yafc/README.md

 ## Contributing

+Do you want to discuss things about YAFC?
+Feel free to join our [channel](https://discord.gg/b5VergGq75) on the Pyanodons Discord!
 Do you want to make a Pull Request to YAFC?
 Great!
 Please check out the [Contributor's Guide](Docs/ContributorsGuide.md) to make sure the review process of your PR is smooth.

 ## License